 1. Lean on the data

 Any product manager worth their salt would never make a case without data to back it up.
 Impress your potential future employer with your analytical skills and make a strong argument leveraging the data sources mentioned above.
-You know your experience, the company’s size and location, so you can quickly come up with an expected range based on what’s being paid in similar situations.
+You know your experience, the company’s size, and location, so you can quickly develop an expected range based on what’s being paid in similar situations.

-The company may counter with caveats about their funding level, the applicability of your experience or the specifics of their industry, but those things are really irrelevant to you—those are their problems.
-You are a product manager with X years of experience living in City Z and you should expect to make market rate at a minimum.
+The company may counter with caveats about their funding level, the applicability of your experience, or the specifics of their industry.
+Still, those things are irrelevant to you—those are their problems.
+You are a product manager with X years of experience living in City Z, and you should expect to make market rate at a minimum.

 2. Back up your negotiations with tangible results

-Your resume should speak for itself, but salary negotiations are an excellent time to revisit your previous accomplishments, successes and expertise.
+Your resume should speak for itself, but salary negotiations are an excellent time to revisit your previous accomplishments, successes, and expertise.
 Sure, they could hire a product manager for $90K.
-But will they have shipped four products before, worked in the ad-tech industry for give years and generated hockey stick growth rates for two different companies?
+But will they have shipped four products before, worked in the ad-tech industry forgive years, and generated hockey stick growth rates for two companies?

 3. Speak to your demonstrated soft skills

-Successful product managers have a proven record of displaying soft skills, so bring specific examples to the negotiating table.
+Successful product managers have a proven record of displaying soft skills, bringing specific examples to the negotiating table.
 Explain how you will not only check the boxes in the job description but elevate yourself and the role to add even more value, particularly if you’re pursuing a management position.

 There are plenty of people who can write a user story and talk tech with the developers.
-But coming to the job with a larger toolbox justifies a higher salary since you’ll be delivering more than the typical PM has to offer.
+But coming to the job with a more extensive toolbox justifies a higher salary since you’ll be delivering more than the typical PM has to offer.

 What are Key Things to Keep in Mind When Negotiating Salary?